rexrainbow/phaser3-rex-notes/docs/docs/textplayer.md

 #### Sound effect

 - Play : `[se=key]`
+    - Sound effect will be destroyed when complete
 - Play with fade in volume : `[se=key,1000]`
 - Fade in volume : `[se.fadein=1000]`
 - Fade out volume : `[se.fadeout=1000]`